-Under the provisions of said Judgment, which appointed the Tehachapi-Cummings County Water District as Watermaster for the Cummings Basin, it is uncertain when the Watermaster Report is due with the Court.
+Under the provisions of said Judgment, which appointed the Tehachapi-Cummings County Water District as Watermaster for the Cummings Groundwater Basin (Cummings Basin or Basin), it is uncertain when the Watermaster Report is due with the Court.
 The Findings of Fact indicate that the period of administration and enforcement of the Judgment should be on a water year (October 1 through September 30).
 This report is therefore, submitted in order to bring the history of Cummings Basin up to date as nearly as practicable.